DaveBackus/Data_Bootcamp/website/content/bootcamp_outline.md

 ---
 ## Topic.
 Statistics & Machine Learning

-**Handouts:**  Outline | Code  <br?
+**Handouts:**  Outline | Code  <br>
-**Summary:**  hese are whole subjects, not topics, but we thought a brief overview of their history would be useful.
+**Summary:**  These are whole subjects, not topics, but we thought a brief overview of their history would be useful.
 We combine it an application to multivariate regression with two packages, StatsModels (statistics) and Scikit-Learn (machine learning).